EnvDroneSense/xml_GCP_converter/README.md

 1. Export markers from Agisoft Metashape as XML
 2. Place the XML file in the converter directory
 3. Run `run_converter.bat`
-4. Adjust EPSG code if needed (default: 28992)
+4. Adjust EPSG code if needed (default: 4326)
+5. **Test the projection** to verify the PROJ4 string is correct
-5. Click "Convert XML to GCP"
+6. Click "Convert XML to GCP"
-6. Use the generated text file in your photogrammetry software
+7. Use the generated text file in your photogrammetry software

 ## Notes